Ighalo makes Manchester United history with debut against Chelsea | Goal.com

 The move came to reality owing to Marcus Rashford’s back injury which will rule him out for three months.

-In the process, he became the first Nigerian player to represent the Red Devils.
+In the process, he became the 200th player to make an appearance for United in the Premier League, and the first Nigerian to do so.